Discover the ultimate balanced green salad formula featuring fresh greens, feta cheese, crunchy veggies, and the perfect dressing to match your meal.

 Sometimes Parmigiano Reggiano is also great, particularly with the creamy dressings.

 To me, these two cheeses are the ultimate cheeses for salad, but I don’t have a very refined cheese palate.
-You can go for your favorites.
-After all, cheese is the secret ingredient, so we can be liberal with it.
+So go for your favorites.

 To recap, here is my basic salad formula: